global-asp/asp-imagebank/README.md

 ## Exporing the images
 The images can be explored using the [ASP Image Bank Explorer](https://github.com/dohliam/imagebank-explorer).

+## Stats
+There are 4200+ open-licensed images in this repo, extracted from the 364 core stories that make up the [Global-ASP corpus](https://github.com/global-asp/asp-source).

 ## License
 All images in this repository are released under a Creative Commons license, either CC-BY or CC-BY-NC, in accordance with the license of the original stories from which they were extracted.
 A full list of source stories for the images [can be found here](https://global-asp.github.io/stories/master.html).